mughees-Ilyas/revolut_test/README.md

 Once the exchange modal is opened, we get the rate between two currencies after every 10 sec so if the rate gets updated in the middle of transcation the modal will reflect the changes.

+### Exchange Widget
+By clicking on exchange button on any currency.
+An exchange widget will appear. you can switch currencies within the widget using the dropdown. it supports run time rate conversion and run time currency switch.

 ### Account Page constraints.
 You cannot add balance less than 10 in any currency.